Chart Color Schemes

 Wandana Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects that are likely to impact the area.
-Key projects include Highton Urban Design Framework, Scenic Road Walking & Cycling Path, Levande Highton Retirement Village, and Waurn Ponds Sporting Complex.
-The following list details those most relevant:.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified two projects that may impact this region: Highton Urban Design Framework and Scenic Road Walking & Cycling Path.
+Other notable projects include Levande Highton Retirement Village and Waurn Ponds Sporting Complex, though their relevance is not specified.

 Professional plan users can use the search below to filter and access additional projects.